RysteQ/Electron-Notepad/README.md

 # Electron Notepad

- Just a simple notepad I created with electron
+---

+This is a small project I created by myself to get familiar with electron before I take up the task of creating a task manager with electron, the project itself is nothing special.